 Any commissions are built into the results you see on screen and will be included in the loan bids you receive in the Deal Forum and in the credit-approved loan offers.
 There is no separate payment due.

 Sign up to Brickflow for just £35 per month & earn 100% of the commission on every deal.

-Search loans from 40+ lenders, model deals & secure the best value development finance.
+Search loans from 80+ lenders, model deals & secure the best value development and bridging finance.

 Partner With Us